-I noticed that if I used my Android phone as a wifi hotspot to get my Windows 10 laptop connected with the internet, I got very poor connectivity with the laptop while the connection is fine with the phone.
-And when I used these commands in an elevated Command Prompt to fix the issue, somehow it works.
+I noticed that when I used my Android phone as a wifi hotspot to get my Windows 10 laptop connected with the internet, I got very poor connectivity on the laptop while it was just fine on the phone.
+I guessed it got something to do with the Window Auto-Tuning feature, so I tried to disable it by using these commands in an elevated Command Prompt in a hope that it would improve speed performance.

 netsh int tcp set heuristics disabled

 However Microsoft has published a statement noting that disabling it will otherwise limit the internet speed!
 Well, the choice is yours.

 If you select one of your cells formatted in Accounting and go Format –> Cells –> Number tab and then click on the Custom category, you will see how your format is built up.